aserg-ufmg/JSCity/README.md

 ```sh
 cd /path-to-jscity-directory/js/backend/system/name-of-your-project/
 ```
-* Run the **generator.js** followed by the path of your project , a parameter -c and a name to your city.
+* Run the **generator.js** followed by the path of your project, a parameter -c and a name to your city.
 The line below shows an example of how the command is supposed to be.
 ```sh
 node generator.js path-to-project-diretory -c "Name Your Project"
 ```
 This command reads all js files in the directory and its subdirectories and inserts all the information needed in the database to design the city.
-Remember to specify your project source code correct path, because some github cloned projects come with sample codes , minify libraries and other codes that don`t represent the real core of the system.
+Remember to specify your project source code correct path, because some github cloned projects come with sample codes, minify libraries and other codes that don't represent the real core of the system.
 ```sh
 node generator.js ./backend/system/name-of-your-project/src/ -c "City Name"
 ```